devprofile98/shm-cli/README.md

 > cargo build --release

 ### or
-you can download it from repository Release section
+You can download it from repository Release section